pwang30/SCC_UC_Bilevel/README.md

 - Primal-Dual formulation for addressing UC issues refer to:
 1. Ye, Yujian, et al. ["Incorporating non-convex operating characteristics into bi-level optimization electricity market models."
 IEEE Transactions on Power Systems 35.1 (2019): 163-176.](https://ieeexplore.ieee.org/abstract/document/8746573)

-**EXPLANATION abot how to use the code of our work**
+**GUIDANCE abot how to use the code of our work**

 The work is mainly made of two parts:
 1. Modelling of SCL.
 2. Modelling of primal-dual formulation.

-We try to guide you to understand our logistics of coding, once you fully understand, then analyze any power systems you like.
+We try to guide you to understand our logistics of coding, once you fully understand, then analyze any power systems you want.
-- For the code of SCL modelling, please refer to the file named "_admittance_matrix_calculation.jl_", "_dataset_gene.jl_" and "_offline_trainning.jl_".
+- For the code of SCL modelling, please refer to the files named "_admittance_matrix_calculation.jl_", "_dataset_gene.jl_" and "_offline_trainning.jl_" in foler called "Model_SCL".

-  -"_admittance_matrix_calculation.jl_" calculates the IMPEDANCE of transmission lines
+  "_admittance_matrix_calculation.jl_" calculates the IMPEDANCE of transmission lines of the system, easy to follow.

-The following is the program running process (assuming it is in Visual Studio Code):
+  "_dataset_gene.jl_" generates the data for classification, i.e., the offline trainning process mentioned in the second chapter of our paper.
+The subfunction "_admittance_matrix_calculation.jl_" is called here to obtain the transmissin line admittance matrix which is combined with the generators' admittance matrix (refer to line 76 in the code).
+Code from line 79-86 is the equation of actual, exact SCL representation.
+The remainder of code is generating all possible UC status pairs of generators.
+The matrix "I_SCC_all_buses_scenarios" are the SCL corresponding to "matrix_ω" (storing UC status and capacity factor of IBR, comprising all possible scenarios).

-- Step 1: How to install [Julia in VsCode](https://code.visualstudio.com/docs/languages/julia).
+  "_offline_trainning.jl_" is the trainning process, with inputting parameters from above subfunctions.

-- Step 2: In the comments of this code, there are necessary package installation instructions, just copy and paste them.
+- For the code of primal-dual modelling, i.e., the final bi-level model running, as we have several scenarios, here we only publich lodal strategic bidding in Bus 2 and distant strategic bidding in Bus 27 and Bus 4.
+Other cases are easy to be simulated by following a similar coding structure.
+As for the pricing of SCL service by the single-level formulation, please do it by readers yourselves, however we still give the offer we used in the paper (the file named "AS_offer").

-- Step 3: Run the program.
+- In the practical simulation, please put all files in one folder, then run the main file "_bi_level_SCL_Local_Bus2.jl_"
 ----

 If you find something helpful or use this code for your own work, please cite this paper: